KellyYutongHe/Skew-Heap/README.md

 	//I inclue the whole file in my submission just in case(under the "project files.zip")

-HOW TO COMPILE AND RUN THE CODE //write this for all files
+HOW TO COMPILE AND RUN THE CODE
   //when running with cmd, cygwin and Terminal javac Test.java java test